trucsclub/TRUCSBot/README.md

 To get a Discord API key, you need to create an application on [Discord's Developer Portal](https://discord.com/developers/applications).

+### Getting the bot to join your test server

+On the app page on Discord's Developer Portal, copy your bots client ID.
+Then go to ``https://discordapp.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=bot&permissions=0``, where ``YOUR_CLIENT_ID`` is your client ID.
+Then, select the server you want to join and press authorize.

 ## Pushing to our server (Club only)

 Run publish.bat and copy those files over